Upload the featured image here!

 - How do your recommendations fit with the organisations wider activities and strategies?

-Test your presentation out – we would always advise that you run through your ideas for the presentation with someone else and test it thoroughly.
-Asking for feedback can help you discover if there is something obvious you have neglected to mention and to ensure your ideas are well understood by others.
+- Test it out: it is a good idea to run through your ideas for the presentation.
+Gathering views can help you discover if there is something obvious you have neglected to mention and to ensure your ideas are well understood by others.
 Also, make sure the presentation works to avoid any embarrassing mishaps on the day.

-Take a backup – always make sure you have a Plan B if the technology is not working or a vital piece of equipment is not available.
-If you are delivering a PowerPoint presentation, email it to yourself as well as taking it on a stick just in case.
+- Take a backup: always make sure you have a plan B if the technology is not working or a vital piece of equipment is not available.
+If you are delivering a PowerPoint presentation, email it to yourself as well as taking it on a USB stick just in case.
 It can also be helpful to print off some hard copies in case there are problems with the projector.
-You may wish to take a small clock in case the room doesn’t have one, and you don’t wish to keep checking your watch.
-It is also advisable to email your presentation to the company before your interview takes place.
-This way you are covering all bases in case any sudden mishaps happen.

-Build rapport – the more familiar you are with your material the more confident you will feel.
+- Build rapport: the more familiar you are with your material and the more thorough your research, the more confident you will feel.
 The best way to engage your audience is to maintain strong eye contact; avoid looking at the screen or reading notes.
-Use keywords on a card as prompts rather than memorising sentences as a ‘speech’ as this will appear more natural and most importantly remember to smile, this will put you and the panel at ease and make the experience much more enjoyable.
-It is also important to look up and not down at a piece of paper.
-Engage eye contact and ensure the interviewers can see your face and not the back of your notes.
+Use keywords on a card as prompts rather than memorising sentences as a ‘speech’ as this will appear more natural and most importantly remember to smile, this will put you and the panel and ease and make the experience much more enjoyable.

-For more tips to help with your job search check our handy candidate resources section.
-Alternatively you can get in touch with one of our expert consultants today to discuss your options by calling 0161 834 1642.
+Or for more tips to help with your job search check our handy Candidate Resources section.
+Alternatively you can get in touch with one of our expert Consultants today to discuss your options by calling 0161 834 1642.

 Writing an executive CV